Empowered Spaces Community Garden

 Where your hands in the soil heal both the land and yourself.

-A garden where people come together to learn, heal, and build a more just and sustainable future.
+A place to learn, connect, and build a more just, sustainable future — together.

 That’s what we’re growing at Empowered Spaces Community Garden—